Measles Cases Rose 79 Percent Globally Last Year: WHO

-Geneva: The World Health Organization voiced alarm Tuesday at the rapid spread of measles, with more than 306,000 cases reported worldwide last year -- a 79-percent increase from 2022.
+GENEVA, Feb 21 (NNN-AGENCIES) - The World Health Organization voiced alarm at the rapid spread of measles around the world, with more than 306,000 cases reported last year - a 79-percent increase from 2022.

-"We in the measles world are extremely concerned," said Natasha Crowcroft, a WHO technical adviser on measles and rubella.
+The UN health agency said it did not yet have an overview of measles deaths last year, but technical adviser on measles and rubella.
+Natasha Crowcroft said that given the ballooning case numbers,“we would anticipate an increase in deaths in 2023 as well”.

 She stressed though that measles cases are typically dramatically under-reported, and that the real number was surely far higher.